-We had a double whammy with weekends away this month from Mexico to a mini family vacation just north of Santa Barbara!
-A few weekends ago, Mike and I met my grandparents, my mom and Andy, my stepdad, down in Solvang, CA. We took a half day off of work on Friday to beat the traffic and headed down around 1pm.
-The drive was mostly boring except when we were driving along side the ocean and I was reminded how beautiful California is.
+We had a double whammy of weekends away this month from Mexico to a mini family vacation just north of Santa Barbara.
+A few weekends ago, Mike and I met my grandparents, my mom and my stepdad down in Solvang, CA.

 Mike and I arrived at the airbnb we were staying at shortly after my grandparents had.
-We took a quick tour of the house and I was obsessed!
+We took a quick tour of the house and were pleasantly surprised with the digs.

 Since my mom and Andy were still a few hours away and the four of us were hungry, we decided to check out the Firestone Walker Brewery.
 Mike and I love trying news beers and this place did not disappoint!
 I ordered the Easy Jack IPA (yum, yum IPAs!) and Mike got a seasonal sour.
-For food, my grandma and I spilt the ribs (with mashed potatoes and veggies) and a small plate of mac n’ cheese.
+For food, my grandma and I spilt the ribs with mashed potatoes and veggies and a small plate of mac n’ cheese.
 Mike ordered the flank steak and my grandpa got a burger with fries.
-The meal was decadent, delicious, and A LOT of food.
-(I think it’s fair to say Mike helped us eat a good amount of the ribs and mac.)
+The meal was decadent and delicious.

 After dinner we stopped at a local store for a sweet treat.
 Armed with 3 different cookies, we headed back to the house and waited for my mom and Andy.
 My grandpa and Mike are both engineers and get along well.
 It is always nice for me to sit around with my family and Mike and simply just chat.
 Some of my best adult memories so far are having my grandparents over for the weekend and spending lazy mornings around my kitchen table, drinking coffee (for me and my grandpa) and tea (for Mike and my grandma) while talking politics (luckily we all generally agree with each other!).